yhshi26/University-Notes/stage2/ANAT20030 - basic tissues, early dev/e_rev.md

 - what are components of oocytes and respective functions?

 ### First week of development: ovulation to implantation
-- oocytes are discharged at ovulation
+- **ovulation:** an oocyte is discharged from the ovary to the oviduct
     - when an oocyte is ovulated it is in **metaphase II** and is **surrounded by the zona pellucida and some granulosa cells**
+- **insemination:** spermatozoa enter via the vagina
+    - spermatozoa are motile, swimming against a current
+    - spermatozoa are transported by smooth muscle contractions (prostaglandins) to reach the **oviduct (fallopian tube):**
+        - once spermatozoa reach oviduct, they form a sperm reservoir for 3-4 days, then bind temporarily for 2 sec-1 min
+        - sperm then compete to fertilize the oocyte
-- before the sperm can fertilize it must undergo:
+- before the spermatozoa can fertilize the oocyte, it must undergo:
     - **capacitation:** the glycoprotein coat and seminal plasma proteins are removed from the head
-    - **acrosome reaction:** acrosine and trypsin-like substances are released to penetrate the zona pellucida.
+    - **acrosome reaction:** acrosine and trypsin-like substances are released to penetrate the zona pellucida
-- during fertilization the spermatozoon must penetrate the **corona radiate**, the **zona pellucida** and the **oocyte cell membrane**
+- fertilization: spermatozoon must penetrate the **corona radiate**, the **zona pellucida** and the **oocyte cell membrane**
 - when the spermatozoon enters the oocyte:
     - it finishes the **meiosis II** and forms the **female pronucleus**
     - the **zona pellucida becomes impenetrable** to prevent polyspermy